 Psychological dependence happens when Adderall becomes part of a routine.
 Taking the drug becomes a powerful compulsion.
 People with psychological dependence may become stressed when they can’t get the drug.
-They might do extreme things to get it, even if they know that it puts them danger.
+They might do extreme things to get it, even if they know that it puts them in danger.

 Without the drug, people who suffer from Adderall addiction feel mentally foggy and tired.
 These withdrawal symptoms are the most common.
-Others include slower movement, increased appetite, insomnia and slow heart rate.
+Others include slower movement, increased appetite, insomnia, and slow heart rate.
 Some people even feel depressed and suicidal.

 The severity of these symptoms depends on the dose and duration of Adderall use.
 It also depends on whether people used regular or extended-release Adderall.
 The difference occurs because the regular dose acts and leaves the body faster than the extended release dose.

 Withdrawal can start in a few hours after taking the regular Adderall dose.
-However, it might not start for a couple days after taking the extended release dose.
+However, it might not start for a couple days after taking the extended-release dose.
 Similarly, withdrawal can subside in just five days for some people but last up to three weeks for others.

 Detox and Rehab Treatments